ptyork/f_table/README.md

-# f-table — Simple terminal tables using format strings
+# craftable — craft elegant tables using format strings

-Generate clean, flexible text tables in the terminal or in text files using a familiar, Python-native formatting approach. f-table focuses on attractive and predictable output, zero dependencies, a simple and elegant API, and fast rendering without requiring a full TUI library.
+Generate clean, flexible text tables in the terminal or in text files using a familiar, Python-native formatting approach. craftable focuses on attractive and predictable output, zero dependencies, a simple and elegant API, and fast rendering without requiring a full TUI library.